sneshyba/pypchem/README.md

 	cd /srv/nbgrader/exchange/coursename/feedback
  	rm -rf *

 Then do the same for folders inbound and outbound.

+Also when recycling an old course, it'll be necessary to remove students:

+	sudo userdel --remove student1 nbgrader db student remove student1 --force

 *Setting up nbgrader in the instructor’s account*